CULTURE

 Spring is here.
 And in Japan that means warmer weather, cherry blossoms, and rainy season.
 But, before the rainy season takes hold and shrouds Japan in a blanket of gray clouds and...

-April 3 is the “Day of Shisa” in Okinawa.
-Four is SHI, and three is SAN in Japanese.
-This is why April 3rd is the Day of Shisa.
-The day was established in 2002 to expand Shisa from...
+April 3rd is the “Day of Shisa” in Okinawa as four (April) is “shi” and three is “san” in Japanese.
+The day was established in 2002 to promote Shisa made in the Tsuboya district of...